R&D Project

 Summary of the project

-Moonshot Goal 1 aims to establish a cybernetic avatar (CA) platform that allows anyone to participate in a variety of social activities and spread CA life based on socially-accepted ideas.
-Currently, R&D projects are being conducted from the three perspectives of "Freedom from Body Limitations", "Freedom from Brain Limitations", and "Freedom from Space Limitations and Time Limitations".
-At present, R&D is underway for a fundamental technology in which one operator can directly operate one or more CAs.
-It will be extended to technologies and infrastructure that allow one person to operate more than 10 avatars at the same speed and accuracy as one avatar case by 2030.
-Also, it will be further extended to technologies and infrastructure to carry out large-scale complex tasks combining large numbers of CAs teleoperated by multiple persons by 2050.
-Besides, it is assumed that CA's activity area will be expanded to in the air, under the sea, and on the moon.
-This project aims to establish a communication platform that realizes stable operation and control of CA services even when communication is degraded by unstable network conditions, CA density, environmental changes, etc.
+Moonshot Goal 1 aims to establish a cybernetic avatar (CA) platform that allows anyone to participate in diverse social activities, and to promote a CA-based lifestyle that is aligned with socially accepted norms.
+Currently, R&D projects are being conducted from the three perspectives of "Freedom from Body, Brain, and Space and Time Limitations".
+At present, R&D is underway on fundamental technologies that enable a single teleoperator to remotely operate one or more CAs.
+By 2030, this will be extended to technologies and infrastructure that allow one teleoperator to operate more than 10 CAs simultaneously with the same accuracy and responsiveness as operating a single CA. Furthermore, by 2050, the goal is to develop technologies and infrastructure that enable collaborative teleoperation of large numbers of CAs by multiple teleoperators to perform large-scale, complex tasks.
+It is also envisioned that CA activity areas will be expanded to include environments such as air, sea, and the lunar surface, where human activity has traditionally been limited.
+This project aims to develop a communication platform that ensures stable CA service operation, even in the presence of degraded communication conditions due to latency, control complexity, high-density CA deployment, or, environmental changes.

 Milestone by year 2030